 During last year’s event, we sat down with UTMB® founders, Catherine and Michel Poletti to learn about their journey in creating one of the most thrilling trail running series in the world.

 1. Tell us about UTMB®.
 You now have races in China, Thailand, Spain and, of course, the grand race at Mont Blanc.
 How did it all begin?

 At the turn of the millennium, trail running only involved a few enthusiasts.
 So back in October 2002 when we, a group of 9 friends, registered the Ultra-Trail du Mont-Blanc® on the international calendar, we could never have imagined how the event would grow.

-But we had a combination of powerful ingredients: determination and a clear goal.
+But we had a combination of two powerful ingredients: determination and a clear goal.

 The goal was to complete the tour of Mont Blanc, leaving Chamonix to pass through three countries (France-Switzerland-Italy) before arriving back in Chamonix without turning around!

 Today trail running is open to everyone and based on the pursuit of freedom.
 It brings people closer, forging bonds through fundamental human and sporting values.

 2. What makes a UTMB® race so special?

 A UTMB® race is more than just that, it’s an event that creates strong links between ALL the participants.